RightCake1/WGS/1_Steps_to_generate_fasta_file.md

 2. Unzip

+3. You should get 4 files

-3. Rename them
+4. Rename them for ease of convinience

-4. Merge them in one fastq file using cat
+5. Merge them in one fastq file using cat for both reverse and forward read

+6. You will now have 2 fastq files.
+One for forward and one for reverse read

 Code –

+`cat file_names > new R1.fastq`
-`cat file_names > new file_name`
+`cat file_names > new R2.fastq`

-5. Run fastqc on them
+5. Run fastqc on the two files

 [Source Page](https://github.com/s-andrews/FastQC)

 Code -

+`fastqc R1.fastq`
-`fastqc name`
+`fastqc R2.fastq`

+Check the reports.
+If you see that there are red flags then you need to trim the sequence

 6. Run and trim the sequence using Trimmomatic